Royna2544/Royna2544/README.md

 - An Android developer who is interested on Android and average IT stuff.
 - I have rwx capabilties for C, C++, Java, Kotlin, Rust, AIDL.
 (Read (understand) code, Write code, run code)
 - I have r capabilites for Python, Go (Read (understand) code only)
-- I have Galaxy A90 5G (r3q - Based on SM8150) as my main phone, and Galaxy J2 Pro (j2y18lte - Based on MSM8917), Galaxy S7 (herolte - Based on Exynos8890) as backup phone currently.
+- I have Galaxy A90 5G (r3q - Based on SM8150) as my main phone, and Galaxy J2 Pro (j2y18lte - Based on MSM8917), Galaxy S7 (herolte - Based on Exynos8890) as backup phone currently, and Lenovo TB128FU (SDM680) tablet with GSI
-- Coming up: Lenovo P12!
 - I have a Lenovo G50-80, with Intel Core i5-5200U @ 2.2Ghz, with debloated Win11 installed.

 # 🔭 My work